coltonrobbins73/r_rnaseq/README.md

 ## Installation

-Most tools in this toolkit can be installed via Conda or Docker, providing a straightforward setup process.
+Most tools in this toolkit can be installed via CRAN, providing a straightforward setup process.
 Here are the general steps to get started:

 ```bash
 # Clone the repository